ezeh2/ExperimentsWithGit2/README.md

 * `exp3/line_modifications2`  modifies line 1 and 6

    Interesting enough the modified lines 1 and 2 are next to each other and they produce a conflict for no reason.
    It shdouldn't be like this, but this is a GIT anomaly.
+For more about this see chapter links.

 ### Testing merge-conflicts without using different branches

-There are different modified lines in branch *exp3/conflict_tests*.
+There are different modified lines in branch `exp3/conflict_tests`.
 This allows to test merge conflicts with this:

     git merge-file -L a -L b -L c  text_line1.txt text_base.txt  text_line3.txt